olonibua/securedpass/PROJECT_STATUS.md

 - Members have their own accounts and member portal
 - Suitable for gyms, clubs, and membership-based services

+## Payment Models

+The system supports two distinct payment models for membership organizations:

+### Direct Subscription Model
+- Organization pays a subscription fee to use the platform
+- Organization receives 100% of member payments directly
+- Organization connects their own Paystack account
+- Best for organizations with high transaction volumes

+### Transaction Fee Model
+- Organization pays no subscription fee
+- Platform takes a percentage fee from each member payment
+- Platform handles payment processing and transfers remaining funds
+- Best for organizations with lower transaction volumes or seasonal businesses
+- Organizations can customize fee percentage within allowed range (1-20%)
+- Organizations must provide bank details for settlement

+## Member Payment Flow
+The system handles member payments differently based on the organization's payment model:

+### For Organizations Using Subscription Model
+- Members pay directly to the organization's Paystack account
+- Platform doesn't handle money transfer or take fees from member payments
+- Organization is responsible for managing their Paystack account and payouts

+### For Organizations Using Transaction Fee Model
+- Members pay to the platform's Paystack account
+- Platform calculates and retains the transaction fee
+- Platform creates pending transfers to send remaining funds to organization
+- Organization receives periodic settlements to their bank account

 ## Dependencies
 All required dependencies have been installed:
 - next, react, react-dom